mjabali/authy-workshop-node/README.md

 # Two-Factor Authentication with Authy OneTouch REST APIs and Node.js

-Here you will learn how to use the Authy OneTouch REST APIs to perform the user registration, send approval request, poll the status of the request, display transaction information, etc.
+Here you will learn how to use the Authy OneTouch REST APIs to perform a user registration, send an approval request, poll the status of the request, display transaction information, etc.

 [Learn more about this code in our interactive code walkthrough](https://www.twilio.com/docs/howto/walkthrough/two-factor-authentication/node/express).